This is our annual reminder about spending your Flexible Spending Account dollars and setting your allotment for next year.

 There are a few situation in which you are allowed to change your election after the enrollment period ends.
 This includes marriage, divorce, and having a child (or adoption).

-Recent Flexible Spending Account Regulation Changes
+Flexible Spending Account Regulation Changes Over the Years

 In 2011, as a part of Obamacare, the federal government pulled back a lot of the allowable, eligible expenses that traditionally could be expensed through the flexible spending account.